15vrs/cmpe-327/qa327_test/test_cases/login.md

 ## Test Case R1.2
 The login page has a message that by default says 'please login'.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called with 200
 - verify that 'please login' is visible by checking for the `#message' element in DOM

 ## Test Case R1.3
-If the user has logged in, redirect to the user profile page
+If the user has logged in, redirect to the user profile page.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called with 200
 - verify verify that login page is visible